braziljs/eloquente-javascript/02_program_structure.md

 ```

 The counter could also have started at `1` and checked for `<= 10`,
-but, for reasons that will become apparent in [Chapter
+but for reasons that will become apparent in [Chapter
 ?](data#array_indexing), it is a good idea to get used to
 counting from 0.